Francis Bacon exhibition catalogues

-With over 200 catalogues, the MB Art Collection offers the largest selection of Bacon’s exhibition catalogues, from the artist’s earliest shows through to his posthumous exhibitions, including solo and group exhibitions.
+The MB Art Collection includes the world’s largest collection of catalogues of Francis Bacon exhibitions.
+Its 200-plus publications range from the artist’s earliest shows to posthumous exhibitions and encompass both solo and group exhibitions.

 Exposition Internationale d’Art Moderne (UNESCO)